-19. Discontinued operations or disposal groups or non-current assets held for sale
+20. Discontinued operations or disposal groups or non-current assets held for sale

-The bank has decided to discontinue its operations in (state company or details).
+The Bank has decided to discontinue its operations in (state Bank or details).
 The assets and liabilities of the disposal group are set out below.

 The decision was made by the board of directors to discontinue these operations due the lack of return on investment.